Bune Information

 Guidelines for respectful and safe practice

-statue of egyptian buneEngaging with Bune, or any spiritual entity, demands not only a respect for the entity’s power and history but also a strict adherence to protocols that ensure the safety and sanctity of the practice.
+statue of egyptian buneEngaging with Bune, or any spiritual entity, demands not only a respect for the entity’s power and history but also an adherence to protocols that ensure the safety and sanctity of the practice.

 Here are further guidelines for maintaining a respectful and safe engagement: